-The simplest and most direct way to form a view on what best suits your child is usually to contact the Headteacher of your local school to arrange a visit.
-Your local Headteacher will be delighted to welcome you to the school, to show you the school's facilities and to discuss the school's achievements and strengths in relation to your child's needs.
+The simplest and most direct way to form a view on what best suits your child is usually to contact the Headteacher of your local school.
+Your local Headteacher will be delighted to provide you with details about the school to help you make an informed choice.
+Many schools also have open days to show case the school's facilities so I encourage you to attend these or to arrange a visit.